You’re in Winter

 That said, this isn’t about staying in your PJs all day, watching Netflix and eating ice cream for a late breakfast as you work yourself into a deep rut or depression.

-Design your winter period around happiness as well as rest – of doing the slow, quiet activities that bring you joy in their simplicity.
+Design your winter period around happiness as well as rest, savouring the slow, quiet activities that bring you joy in their simplicity.
 Take walks in the park, read books in the comfy seat at your favourite coffee shop, and spend more time looking at the world around you.

-Increase serotonin in the brain with sunlight (or SAD lamps), exercise, tryptophan, and steering your brain towards the beautiful, positive, and miraculous around you.
+Increase serotonin with sunlight (or SAD lamps), exercise, and steering your brain towards the beautiful, positive, and miraculous around you.

-Embrace the concept that my adopted homeland lives by in the dark, colder months – the warmly-lit, cosy-warm feeling of hygge, marked by enjoying a hot drink, catching up with loved ones over good food in a room lit by candles, and walks bundled up in a fantastic coat.
+Embrace the concept that my adopted homeland (Denmark) lives by in the dark, colder months – the warmly-lit, cosy feeling of hygge, marked by enjoying a hot drink, catching up with loved ones over good food in a room lit by candles, and walks bundled up in a fantastic coat.

 Give your body the love and rest that is both so needed and so easy to neglect when work and productivity have come first for so long.